-During a Super Bowl party back in 2019, world record holder Usain Bolt matched Ross’ 40 time despite not wearing spikes.
-Let’s repeat that another way: Bo Jackson was faster than the world’s fastest man.
+During a Super Bowl party back in 2019, world record holder and track and field legend Usain Bolt matched Ross' 40 time despite not wearing spikes.
+Let's repeat that another way: Bo Jackson was faster than the world's fastest man.

-Bo Jackson’s urban legends never get old, but this one, it seems, is anything but myth.
-He really may be the greatest athlete to ever live.
+Bo Jackson's urban legends never get old, but this one, it seems, is anything but myth.
+We already knew he was a touchdown machine and one of the most talented and fastest players in NFL history.
+But he really may be the greatest athlete to ever live.

 This post was originally published on March 10, 2020.